 Cameron Crowe

-Crowe has written two books, ''Fast Times at Ridgemont High'' (1981) and ''Conversations with Wilder'' (1999).
-He also adapted ''Almost Famous'' into a stage musical on Broadway in 2022, for which he received a Tony Award for Best Original Score nomination.
+Crowe has written three books, ''Fast Times at Ridgemont High'' (1981), ''Conversations with Wilder'' (1999), and ''The Uncool: A Memoir'' (2025).
+In 2022, he adapted ''Almost Famous'' into a stage musical on Broadway, for which he received a Tony Award for Best Original Score nomination.
 Provided by Wikipedia